 - Take responsibility for your trash.
-If everyone focused on doing their individual part in prevention vast improvements would happen immediately.
+If everyone focused on doing their individual part in prevention of liter, vast improvements would happen rapidly.

-- Take a bag on your walk.
-Going to the beach or on a nature walk?
+- Going for a walk?
 Take a bag to collect litter along the way.
 It’s a simple and effective way to make an impact.

 Action 2: Planet Protector

 - All of Action 1

 - Educate others.
-Share with your friends and family about the importance of maintaining their trash properly and using proper disposal methods creates awareness in the community.
+Share with your friends and family the importance of maintaining their trash properly and using proper disposal methods.

 - Make sure your trash is secured.
-Whether going to the dump or having your trash collected, debris flies out of trucks and trash bins when processing.
-Do you part by not adding loose trash to bins and making sure your bags are tied securely.
+Whether you are going to the dump or having your trash collected, debris flies out of trucks and trash bins when processing.
+Do you part by not adding loose trash to bins and make sure your bags are tied securely.

 Action 3: Earth Angel

 - All of Action 1 & 2

 - Start a cleanup initiative in your community.
-By taking pride in the place we call home we intrinsically want to care for it.
-Gather your friends and neighbors for a monthly litter cleanup day.
+By taking pride in the places we invidually call home, we show respect for our community – creating a happier healthier environment.